Information on Rezoning Protest Petitions

-- In case of property listed in co-ownership by a husband and wife in which one of the spouses is deceased, it would be helpful if the surviving spouse provides a statement that lists the date and place (city/county/state) the deceased spouse died.
+- In case of property listed in co-ownership by marriage in which one of the spouses is deceased, the surviving spouse should provide a coy of the death certificate or a statement that lists the date and place (city/county/state) the deceased spouse died.
 The surviving spouse should then sign the statement.
-Example: My husband, William J. Smith, died October 2, 1977 in Blue Springs; Jackson County, Missouri signed Mary M. Smith.
+Example: M husband, William J. Smith, died October 2, 2007 in Blue Springs; Jackson County, Missouri signed May M. Smith.

 - The zoning amendment number RZ-_______, which is needed to fill out the form, can be found in the notification letter that the Community Development Department sent you.

-- To be effective the protest petition must be turned in to the City Clerk’s Office or the City Council prior to City Council final action on the application.
+- To be effective the protest petition must be turned in to the City Clerk’s Office prior to City Council final action on the application.
 This means it must be before the City Council votes on the issue to rezone.

-- For approval, an affirmative vote of at least four members of the Council, is required regardless of the number of Council members present at the meeting when the final vote is taken (The Mayor’s tie breaking vote would not be enough to rezone the property.)
+- For approval, an affirmative vote of at least 5 members of the council is required regardless of the number of council members present at the meeting when the final vote is taken.
+The Mayor is a member of the Council.

-- [A]t least thirty percent (30%) of the property within 185 feet of the rezoning means:
+- At least 30% of the property within 185 feet of the rezoning means:

 - In most cases this excludes the area contained in the parcel of land for which the request is made, but rather only the area included in the 185-foot strip of land surrounding the parcel.**

-- The area of streets, highways, alleys and other right-of-ways are excluded when calculating the total area of the 185-foot strip of land surrounding the parcel.
+- The area of streets, alley, and other right-of-ways are excluded when calculating the total area of the 185-foot strip of land surrounding the parcel.

-- The specification requires signatures of the owners of at least thirty percent (30%) or more of the land area, not thirty percent (30%) or more of the total number of land owners.
+- The law requires signature of the owners of a least 30% or more of the land area, not 30% or more of the total number of land owners.